-Waits for process pid to die and returns the status it passed to exit.
-Returns -1 if pid was terminated by the kernel (e.g. killed due to an exception).
-If pid is does not refer to a child of the calling thread, or if wait has already been successfully called for the given pid, returns -1 immediately, without waiting.
+If process pid is still alive, waits until it dies.
+Then, returns the status that pid passed to exit, or -1 if pid was terminated by the kernel (e.g. killed due to an exception).
+If pid does not refer to a child of the calling thread, or if wait has already been successfully called for the given pid, returns -1 immediately, without waiting.